 - Audio recording a class lecture may be an option if a note taker is not found right away.

-- The student is to notify the LA Center if Note Taking services are not needed in a particular course.
+- The student is to notify the Center for Accessibility Resources & Services if Note Taking services are not needed in a particular course.